 Whether you adopted a dog at eight weeks or eight years old, start leash training right away!
 Get the dog accustomed to the feeling of the collar/harness and leash on their body by having them wear it when not on a walk.
-Only go on short walks first, and don’t force them to do too much before they’re comfortable.
+Only go on short walks first; don't force them to do too much before they're comfortable.
 If you have an adult rescue dog who already has poor leash manners established and has to un-learn them, it may be necessary to hire a trainer to overcome some hurdles.
-Keep your first expectations low by reminding yourself that though we humans consider harnesses, collars, and leashes “normal” dog things, dogs don’t!
+Keep your first expectations low by reminding yourself that although humans consider harnesses, collars, and leashes "normal" dog things, dogs don't!

 Choose Appropriate Walking Gear

 Though they are popular, some items people use to walk their dogs, such as back-clip harnesses and retractable leashes, encourage poor leash manners.
 Back-clip harnesses literally "harness" all the dog's strength and gives them a great deal of power when walking, and retractables teach the dog that pulling gets them where they want to go and that they don't have to walk close to their person.
 The best leash option is a four- or six-foot nylon or leather leash, and options such as martingale collars, flat collars, front clip, or front-and-back clip harnesses.
 For dogs who already struggle with poor leash manners, you may need training tools such as prong collars or head halters—though it's strongly recommended you consult a professional when using these as if they are misused, they may cause more problems for you and your dog.